DungLe13/NLP-for-Game/README.md

 This folder contains all the files written in Python (will be updated regularly):

 - spelling_correction.py: An algorithm for spelling correction using probability and minimum edit distance (more at http://norvig.com/spell-correct.html)
 - user_process.py: Processing user's input.
-This includes checking for spelling and grammar (since this is a language teaching application, this part is crucial) and checking for semantics and pragmatics (whether the input command makes sense given the game/real world environment.)
+This includes checking for spelling, grammar and pragmatic (whether or not the command makes sense using commonsense knowledge.)
+- grammar_checker.py: Simple grammar checker using one of the two options: i.POS tagging from large corpus, or ii. pre-defined rule-based grammar.
+- HMM_grammar\_checker.py: Grammar checker using Hidden Markov Model (HMM) - will be updated later.
+- parser_sample.py: A sample POS parser used to parse the large corpus for grammar checker.
+- knowledge_rep.py: Knowledge representation of text (level description).
+The script returns a dictionary of objects and possible object interactions.
+- question_answering.py: Answer user's command/question using the knowledge extracted from level description.
+- nlp_comp.py: REST endpoint for the whole system.

+### game_assets
+This folder contains the game assets for the game Language Explorer, which can be found at https://github.com/DungLe13/Language-Explorer .